X González: Subsequent activism and media appearances

 They and other survivors spoke with Florida state legislators in Tallahassee on February 20, 2018.
 The students watched the legislature vote down debate on an existing gun control bill.

 The students also spoke at an internationally televised town hall hosted by CNN on February 21, 2018.
-González and others criticized the National Rifle Association (NRA), as well as politicians who accept money from it, as being complicit in the shootings and stated that "you're either funding the killers, or you're standing with the children."
+González and others criticized the National Rifle Association of America (NRA), as well as politicians who accept money from the NRA, as being complicit in the shootings and stated that "you're either funding the killers, or you're standing with the children."

 At the town hall, González pressed an NRA representative to clarify their position on guns.
 "Dana Loesch, I want you to know that we will support your two children in the way that you will not," González said at the town hall.
 "The shooter at our school obtained weapons that he used on us legally.
 Do you believe that it should be harder to obtain the semi-automatic and... the modifications for these weapons to make them fully automatic like bump stocks?"
-Loesch answered González by arguing that mentally ill people shouldn't have access to weapons.
-González interjected and noted that they hadn't answered their question.
+Loesch answered González by arguing that mentally ill people should not have access to weapons.
+González interjected and noted that they had not answered their question.
 "I think I'm gonna interrupt you real quick and remind you that the question is actually, do you believe it should be harder to obtain these semi-automatic weapons and modifications to make them fully automatic, such as bump stocks?"

 Shortly after their viral speech and high-profile media appearances, González joined Twitter and acquired more than 1 million followers within a span of less than ten days.

 González continued to speak out against gun violence.
-Glamour Magazine called González "the face of the #NeverAgain movement" and "a recognizable icon" while The Washington Post called their "La nueva cara of Florida Latinx" ("The new face of Florida Latinx") and drew comparisons to the revolutionary José Martí.
+Glamour Magazine called González "the face of the #NeverAgain movement" and "a recognizable icon" while The Washington Post called them "La nueva cara of Florida Latinx" ("The new face of Florida Latinx") and drew comparisons to the revolutionary José Martí.
 NBC News called them "one of the most visible student activists to emerge from the shooting..."
 In a nationally televised interview on 60 Minutes, González described the idea of arming teachers in classrooms with guns as "stupid".
 In March 2018, González was on the cover of Time magazine along with fellow activists Jaclyn Corin, David Hogg, Cameron Kasky, and Alex Wind.
 That same month they were profiled by France 24.